Spend less on what you don't care about, enjoy more of what you do.

 Get Money Back When You Shop

-To earn cachback from online retailers, simply register an account with Quidco and search their list of partners to see if brands you shop with are there.
-Be sure to click on the reatailer’s link via Quidco every time before you check out (this is the important bit!) and the sale should track.
-It can take a weeks for the retailer to eventually pay out, but over the years I have earned over £1,000 in cashback against planned purchases.
+To earn cashback from online retailers, simply register an account with Quidco and search their list of partners to see if brands you shop with are there.
+Be sure to click on the retailer’s link via Quidco every time before you check out (this is the important bit!) and the sale should track.
+It can take weeks for the retailer to eventually payout, but over the years I have earned over £1,000 in cashback against planned purchases.

 Warning: Although earning cashback on products you were going to buy already is a nice little bonus, please never let the draw of cashback at your favourite store be an excuse to justify otherwise unnecessary or unplanned purchases.